 - unlike the typical fat of obesity, lipedemic fat generally cannot be lost through diet and exercise.

 Although first identified in the United States at the Mayo Clinic in 1940, lipedema is barely known in the USA – to physicians or to the patients who have the disease.
 Lipedema often is confused with obesity, and a significant number of patients currently diagnosed as obese are believed to have lipedema, either instead of or in addition to obesity.

 In November 2012 the UK’s Health service the NHS first listed lipedema as the abnormal build-up of fat cells in the legs, thighs and buttocks.
 The NHS listed the only treatment that appears to be effective for lipedema is a procedure called micro cannula tumescent liposuction which is now routinely performed in Holland and Germany.
-At NYC Surgical Associates, with the enormous amount of venous, vascular, lymphatic and soft tissue disorders that we treat, we are proud to be a center of excellence and bring this modern, minimally invasive, effective treatment to the the United States.
+At City Surgical Care, with the enormous amount of venous, vascular, lymphatic and soft tissue disorders that we treat, we are proud to be a center of excellence and bring this modern, minimally invasive, effective treatment to the the United States.

 Lipedema usually is triggered at puberty, but can worsen during or after pregnancy, menopause and following gynecologic surgery.
 It can also be triggered by an extremely stressful situation such as a death in the family or a divorce because cortisol (the key stress hormone) levels increase, causing an inflammation cascade, almost always misdiagnosed as weight gain or obesity.

 If lipedema is diagnosed early, which currently is very rare because of the very low numbers of trained physicians, it is possible to prevent a significant expansion of lipedemic fat cells, and to alert patients to their heightened risk for obesity so they can take appropriate action.